-Sunday 6 February 2022
+Sunday, 6 February 2022

 Diamond Cutting: Yesterday and Today

-There are times, where all through my searching of topics, I come across a topic that suits my blog just as if I did my own writing.
+There are times, where all through my search of topics, I come across a topic that suits my blog just as if I did my own writing.
 I came across this essay many years ago and "saved it".
 This is one of the very few that I saved that came from someone else's pen.

 ===========================================

 In ancient times, uncut "Diamond Crystals" were just cleaned and mounted into jewellery.
-By the Middle ages, simple faceted diamonds were finding favour with royalty and the upper echelon of society.
+By the Middle Ages, simple faceted diamonds were finding favour with royalty and the upper echelon of society.
 Early faceting usually involved grinding one point of the crystal down to form the "Table".

 With many refinements to the polishing wheel, the next step in the Cutting process was a Table above the "Crow Facets".
 These older stones had a tiny "Table", with a huge "Culet" and fewer "Facets" than today's "Brilliant Cuts".

-In the late 1700's, the "Triple-Cut" also called the "Old Mine Cut" emerged with the full complement of Facets now used in the modern cutting styles.
+In the late 1700s, the "Triple-Cut" also called the "Old Mine Cut" emerged with the full complement of Facets now used in the modern cutting styles.
 Cut diamonds had begun to resemble today's "Round Brilliant".

-By the mid-18th century, diamond cutting began to draw on the emerging "Science of Optics", this is just "How The Study of How Light Behaves".
+By the mid-18th century, diamond cutting began to draw on the emerging "Science of Optics", which is just "The Study of How Light Behaves".
 These studies led to improved proportions in the finished diamonds.

 Diamonds like today's "Round Brilliant" were standard by the early 20th Century.

-It's not unusual for older diamond styles like the "Old Mine Cuts" from the early 1900's to turn up for remounting.
+It's not unusual for older diamond styles like the "Old Mine Cuts" from the early 1900s to turn up for remounting.
 Small tables, uneven outlines, and large facets mark these cuts.

 You can also spot some older styles by their square or "Cushion Outline", and their relative lack of Brilliance.